-Hi, I'm Joan Cusick – a documentary photographer who captures real people in real situations.
+Hi, I'm Joan Cusick – a documentary photographer who focuses on stories that bring generations together.

 I began my career as a writer and editor for The Commercial Appeal in Memphis before moving into corporate communications at Maybelline, FedEx, and Charles Schwab.
-I was always involved in storytelling, whether writing for the newspaper or managing photography for the company's annual report and website.
-But I wanted to be in the person behind the camera, so in 2013 I traded corporate life for a full-time photography career.
+I was always involved in storytelling, but I wanted to be behind the camera – not in front of it.
+So in 2013, I traded corporate life for a full-time photography career.

-I am a member of the National Press Photographers Association and Professional Photographers of America.
-If my storytelling style seems like a good fit for your next project or event, please contact me today!
+I am a member of the National Press Photographers Association, Professional Photographers of America and the Sacramento Rainbow Chamber of Commerce.
+If my storytelling style seems like a good fit for your next project or event, please contact me today.

 Portrait by Brian B. Fox